 Minoxidil is a vasodilator that widens blood vessels under the skin, increasing blood flow.
 Its exact mechanism for treating hair loss is not completely understood.

-Minoxidil is most effective for androgenic alopecia when taken early.
-It may also be more effective when used together with finasteride.
+Minoxidil is most effective for androgenic alopecia when used early.
+It may also be more effective when used with finasteride.

 You may notice that your hair starts to shed early on when you start using minoxidil.
-This is perfectly normal and indicates that your individual hairs are shifting from the resting to the growing stage.
+This is common and indicates that your individual hairs are shifting from the resting stage to the growing stage.

 Like finasteride, minoxidil only works for as long as you use it.
 Once you stop treatment, hair loss will resume.